KevinDHeath/KevinDHeath.github.io/README.md

-These are changes that need to be performed before pushing new builds to the web.
+These are changes that need to be performed before pushing new builds to the GitHub Pages.

 # Report Generator Code Coverage
 <details><summary>Build process</summary>